dlr-pa/climaccf/docs/gStarted.rst

 Installation
 ============

-The installation is the first step to working with EnVLiB.
-In the following, the steps required to install the library are provided (Some parts need to be modified, for instance, I need to check the current EnVLiB is compatible with which versions of pythons, and also, for release, we may decide to publish it under
+The installation is the first step to working with CLIMaCCF.
+In the following, the steps required to install the library are provided (Some parts need to be modified, for instance, I need to check the current CLIMaCCF is compatible with which versions of pythons, and also, for release, we may decide to publish it under
 PyPi, so downloading or cloning the library is not the only option).

 0. it is highly recomended to create a virtual environment:

 ::

-    conda create -n env_EnVLib
+    conda create -n env_CLIMaCCF
-    conda activate env_EnVLib
+    conda activate env_CLIMaCCF

 1. Clone or download the repository.

-2. Locate yourself in the envlib (library folder) path, and run the following line, using terminal (in MacOS and Linux) or cmd (Windows), which will install all dependencies:
+2. Locate yourself in the CLIMaCCF (library folder) path, and run the following line, using terminal (in MacOS and Linux) or cmd (Windows), which will install all dependencies:

 ::